chenlezhi/MUST-FM/README.md

 ## How to cite

-If you find this package helpful in your research, we would greatly appreciate it if you could consider citing our following work.
+If you find this package helpful in your research, we would greatly appreciate it if you could consider citing our work.

 - Qiangwei Peng, Lezhi Chen, Peijie Zhou.
 “Multiscale Supervised Unbalanced Optimal Transport Flow Matching”.
 In: *arXiv:2605.16529*.